 One of the characteristics of cooperative study programmes is the participation and interconnectednes of numerous different parties such as universities, practice partners, education partners, chambers and associations.
 The close cooperation of these parties with each other is strongly contribution towards the success of these programmes.

 The main characteristic of cooperative study programmes is learning at alternating locations.
 In addition to the scientific training at the TUAS practical training is being provided during the phases spent at a cooperating company.
 The different phases of learning are intertwined organisationally and with regard to their content.

-In the therapy-related study courses our practice partners are job-specific vocational schools.
+In the therapy-related study courses we cooperate with job-specific vocational schools.
 At the end of the school based vocational training students will undertake a state examination in the chosen profession.

 Partners in vocational training are mainly vocational schools, but inter-company training centres or vocational promotion agencies can also play an important role during the apprenticeship.

 In case of apprenticeship-integrated degree programmes, the start of the vocational trainig usually precedes the start of the course of study.
 This enables students to attend a vocational school in the first year of their training.
 Depending on the number of participants, separate classes may be offered for students.

 Further information on apprenticeships within the Apprenticeship Integrated Academic Degrree programmes is being provided by the respective chambers.
 These are e.g the Chamber of Industry and Commerce (Industrie- und Handelskammer), the Cahmber of Crafts (Handwerkskammer) or the Chamber of Tax Consultants (Steurberaterkammer)